Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Introduction

-If the mixing measure constructed by the above procedure converges to $\truemix$, then $\truemix$ must be identifiable.

-While this procedure makes intuitive sense, one of the main thrusts of this paper is outlining a way to make this procedure well-defined in the sense that it will always return the same mixing measure.
-This is a surprisingly subtle problem and requires careful consideration of the various spaces involved, so the formal details of this analysis are postponed until Section~\ref{sec:ident}.
-Furthermore, although we have used mixtures of Gaussians to approximate $\true$ in this example, our main results will apply to any properly chosen family of base measures.

 Of course, this construction is not guaranteed to succeed for arbitrary mixing measures $\truemix$, which will be illustrated by the examples in Section~\ref{sec:prelim:ident}.
+This is a surprisingly subtle problem and requires careful consideration of the various spaces involved.
 Thus, a key aspect of our analysis will be to provide assumptions that ensure the success of this construction.
 Intuitively, it should be clear that as long as the $\truecmp_{k}$ are well-separated, the corresponding mixture approximation will consist of Gaussian components that are also well-separated.
 Unfortunately, this is not quite enough to imply identifiability, as illustrated by Example~\ref{ex:danger:mix3}.
 This highlights some of the subtleties inherent in this construction.
-In the sequel, we formalize these ideas and introduce the concepts of \emph{regularity} (Section~\ref{sec:ident:regularity}) and \emph{clusterability} (Section~\ref{sec:ident:clust}), which axiomatize the conditions needed in order for $\truemix$ to be reconstructed---and hence identified---from $\true$.
-Then in Sections~\ref{sec:estimation} and ~\ref{sec:ex}, we discuss the existence of nontrivial mixture distributions that satisfy these conditions as well as how to learn such mixtures from data.
+Furthermore, although we have used mixtures of Gaussians to approximate $\true$ in this example, our main results will apply to any properly chosen family of base measures.